shivamsingh7856/PRODIGY_SD_02/README.md

+# Number Guessing Game - Java

 ## Description
-The Number Guessing Game is a Java-based console application in which the program generates a random number between 1 and 100, and the user is asked to guess the number.
-After each guess, the program provides feedback indicating whether the guessed number is too high or too low.
-The game continues until the user correctly guesses the number.
-Once the correct number is guessed, the program displays the total number of attempts taken by the user.
+This project is a Java-based Number Guessing Game in which the program generates a random number between 1 and 100 and the user has to guess the number.
+The program provides hints if the guessed number is too high or too low.
+The game continues until the user guesses the correct number and then displays the number of attempts taken.

+This project demonstrates the use of loops, conditional statements, user input, and random number generation in Java.

 ## Features
-- Generates a random number between 1 and 100
+- Random number generation
-- User inputs guesses
+- User input
-- Provides feedback (Too High / Too Low)
+- Hints (Too High / Too Low)
-- Counts number of attempts
+- Attempt counter
-- Continues until correct guess
+- Loop until correct guess

+## Technologies Used
+- Java
+- Random Class
+- Scanner Class
+- Loops
+- Conditional Statements

+## How to Run
+1. Compile the program:
+   javac NumberGuessingGame.java
+2. Run the program:
+   java NumberGuessingGame